ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-28-ecommerce-development-on-php-framework-our-experience-of-building-crisstal-eye-website.md

 ### Why make mockups?

-We’ve conducted our own research.
-Based on this research we’ve come up with the website structure which we believe will serve the needs of our potential customers to the fullest.
-We’ve also prepared the graphic assets for our project.
+We've conducted our own research.
+Based on this research we've come up with the website structure which we believe will serve the needs of our potential customers to the fullest.
+We've also prepared the graphic assets for our project.
 But how to make sure that the whole site will actually look like you desire?

-To make sure that we are “on the same page” with our development team, we’ve formalized the structure for each page of our website in a series of mockups – please see an example below.
+To make sure that we are “on the same page” with our development team, we've formalized the structure for each page of our website in a series of mockups – please see an example below.

 ![](/static/img/2015/07/698a8c8c2bf5f5ea2c4c636a04f9afdf.png)